NVlabs/handover-sim/README.md

 ### Prerequisites

-This code has so far been tested on Python 3.6.
+This code is tested with Python 3.7 on Linux.

 ### Installation